 Company Overview: Accredited Debt Relief

-• Brand: Accredited Debt Relief (Owned by Beyond Finance)
+- Brand: Accredited Debt Relief (a DBA of Beyond Finance, LLC)

-• Experience and impact: Accredited has publicly stated that it has helped more than 1 million clients and celebrated more than $3 billion in debt paid off.
+- Experience and impact (company-stated): Accredited says it has helped more than 1.3 million clients and resolved more than $15 billion in client debt.

 Important trust note:

 Corporate structures in the debt relief industry can be confusing.
-A brand name, legal entity, marketing website, and servicing partner may not always be the same thing.
-That is not automatically a red flag, but it is a reason to ask who will actually service your plan, who negotiates with creditors, and what fees you will pay before signing anything.
+Accredited Debt Relief operates as a DBA (doing business as) of Beyond Finance, LLC.
+That is not a red flag, but it is a reason to confirm who will service your plan, who negotiates on your behalf, and what fees you will pay before signing anything.

 Your Debt Relief Options: Quick Comparison